david-prinz/david-prinz.github.io/_pages/mpim_math-phys_seminar.md

 A seminar about different topics in mathematicsl physics, broadly around Quantum Field Theory and Homological Algebra.
-Our meetings are hosted by an assigned speaker, who gives an informal presentation about his topic, alongside questions from the audience eventuelly leading to a lively discussion.
+Our meetings are hosted by an assigned speaker, who gives an informal introduction to his topic.
+Alongside, we will have questions from the audience, which typically lead to a lively discussion.

 We meet almost every Thursday (see dates below) at 11:30 am in the MPIM seminar room.